actor-framework/actor-framework/manual/TypeInspection.rst

 tuples
-  Fixed-sized container types such as ``std::tuple`` or ``std::array`` as well as builtin C array types.
+  Fixed-sized container types such as ``std::tuple`` or ``std::array`` as well as built-in C array types.

 maps
   Dynamically-sized container types with key/value pairs such as ``std::map``.